survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Polyfilling Features

-*babel-preset-env* allows you to polyfill certain language features for older browsers.
-For this to work, you should enable its `useBuiltIns` option (`"useBuiltIns": true`) and install [babel-polyfill](https://babeljs.io/docs/usage/polyfill/).
-You have to include it in your project either through an import or an entry (`app: ["babel-polyfill", PATHS.app]`). *babel-preset-env* rewrites the import based on your browser definition and loads only the polyfills that are needed.
+*@babel/preset-env* allows you to polyfill certain language features for older browsers.
+For this to work, you should enable its `useBuiltIns` option (`"useBuiltIns": true` or `"useBuiltIns": "usage"`) and install [@babel/polyfill](https://babeljs.io/docs/usage/polyfill/).
+You have to include it in your project either through an import or an entry (`app: ["@babel/polyfill", PATHS.app]`). *@babel/preset-env* rewrites the import based on your browser definition and loads only the polyfills that are needed.

-*babel-polyfill* pollutes the global scope with objects like `Promise`.
-Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
+*@babel/polyfill* pollutes the global scope with objects like `Promise`.
+Given this can be problematic for library authors, there's [@babel/plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it avoids the problem of globals by rewriting the code in such way that they aren't be needed.

 W> Certain webpack features, such as *Code Splitting*, write `Promise` based code to webpack's bootstrap after webpack has processed loaders.
 The problem can be solved by applying a shim before your application code is executed.
-Example: `entry: { app: ["core-js/es6/promise", PATHS.app] }`.
+Example: `entry: { app: ["core-js/es/promise", PATHS.app] }`.

 ## Babel Tips